SALT LAKE ARTCC TIPS FOR PILOTS

 “Jackson Hole Tower, N123AB is 7 miles south, inbound for a full stop with information Hotel”

-We see this mainly with foreign pilots because it is custom to state your cruise altitude when requesting clearance for some sort of verification but that is not required here.
+We see this mainly with foreign pilots because it is custom to state your cruise altitude when requesting clearance for some sort of verification but that is not required here in the USA (FAA).
 We hear a lot of “Salt Lake Clearance, DLH1234 requesting IFR flight plan clearance as filed.
 FL320.”

 If you have an IFR flight plan on file, all you need to do is call the controller with your callsign and tell them you are ready to copy your IFR clearance.